 I'm a visual artist that works with installations, sculptures and drawings that explore and play with themes of social conditioning, creating my own “otherworldly” toy and doll imagery.
-My work celebrates colour and curves, and works on different levels, from sardonic humour and gentle critique to benign objects of visual pleasure and exuberance.
+My work celebrates colour and curves, and works on different levels, from sardonic humour and gentle critique to simple objects of visual pleasure and exuberance.

 This is an